 This trope actually comes up mechanically in Dungeons and Dragons rather than just from a story point of view.
 There are several types of monsters who are able to create "spawn" (usually these are undead like vampires and wraiths) and for some of those monsters, those spawn are created completely subservient to their creator.
 It is possible to build an army of monsters like this, however killing the one who created the spawn in the first place will break the bond of servitude and cause them to act freely.
 This could be catastrophic for anyone that was using such a monster to create a personal army or just a way to dissipate an army with a single blow.

-Probably the inspiration for the Zerg example: The Tyranids in Warhammer 40000 have certain breeds called "Synapse Creatures" that connect lower-tier organisms into the Hive Mind.
+The Tyranids in Warhammer 40,000 have certain breeds called "Synapse Creatures" that connect lower-tier organisms into the Hive Mind.
 Killing a local Synapse Creature causes the portion of the Hive under its sway to become disoriented until another one can move in to take its place.

-While only mentioned in the fluff, it is generally considered common Warhammer knowledge that killing a major Warboss will inevitably cause any WAAAGH to collpase in on itself, as weaker Warboss' and Orcs start to turn on each other to claim the title, effectively making their horde destroy itself.
-However, to this troper's knowledge, it does not come into play in a special way in the actual rules.
+While only mentioned in the fluff, it is generally considered common Warhammer knowledge that killing a major Warboss will inevitably cause any WAAAGH to eventually collapse in on itself, as weaker Warbosses and Orcs start to turn on each other to claim the title.
+However, this has no representation in the rules — no petty infighting is going to make them stop in the middle of a fight they're already engaged in.

-The spin-off game Warmaster has kill the enemies general as one of the generic win conditions for all armies.
+The spin-off game Warmaster has "kill the enemy's general" as one of the generic win conditions for all armies.

 Killing the opponent's king unit in Regicide mode in Age Of Empires II gives you instant victory, regardless of how many other units and resources the other player still has.
 Of course, losing your king will do the same to you.
 In several campaign scenarios the objective is killing one particular enemy commander or destroying one enemy building too.